 Pressure from governments and consumers

 "Brand owners are looking for solutions that will help them reduce their impact.
-Now we can offer a label that compensates that impact to zero and enables them to use that when calculating their own footprints," says Taylor.
+Now we can offer label materials that compensate that impact to zero and enable them to use that when calculating their own footprints," says Taylor.